coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Usually, in the starting method, RxJS subscriptions for incoming communication events
-are set up; whereas in the stopping method these subscriptions are unsubscribed.
+are set up; whereas in the stopping method these subscriptions should be unsubscribed.

 > Ensure you always call the corresponding super method in your overridden method.